webpack/webpack.js.org/content/pluginsapi/compiler.md

 sort: 2
 ---

-The `Compiler` module of webpack is the main engine that creates a compilation instance with all the options passed through webpack CLI or `webpack` api or webpack comfiguration file.
+The `Compiler` module of webpack is the main engine that creates a compilation instance with all the options passed through webpack CLI or `webpack` api or webpack configuration file.

 It is exported by `webpack` api under `webpack.Compiler`.